bitburner-official/bitburner-src/src/Documentation/doc/en/basic/codingcontracts.md

 # Coding Contracts

-Coding Contracts are a mechanic that lets players earn rewards in exchange for solving programming problems.
+Coding Contract is a mechanic that lets players earn rewards in exchange for solving programming problems.

 Coding Contracts are files with the `.cct` extension.
 They can be accessed through the [Terminal](terminal.md) or through [Scripts](scripts.md) using the [Coding Contract API](../../../../../markdown/bitburner.codingcontract.md).

 Each contract has a limited number of attempts.
-If you provide the wrong answer too many times and exceed the number of attempts, the contract will self destruct (delete itself).
+If you provide the wrong answer too many times and exceed the number of attempts, the contract will self-destruct (delete itself).

 Coding Contracts are randomly generated and spawn over time.
 Initially, you'll only see a small range of the easier contracts, but as you progress further through the game more challenging ones will unlock.
 They can appear on any [server](servers.md) (including your home computer), except for your purchased [servers](servers.md).

+## Contract generation

+### Online

+Every 10 minutes, the game makes three independent attempts to generate a contract, each with a base 25% chance.
+This probability decreases based on the total number of contracts across all servers.
+In most cases, you can assume a ~25% success rate per attempt.

+### Offline

+When the game is launched after being offline, the offline time is used to calculate the number of generation attempts.
+The same rules and probabilities from the online generation process apply.

+### Dark Net

+Opening cache files on [darknet](../programming/darknet.md) servers also has a chance to generate a contract.

 ## Running in Terminal